astry-ec/Power-BI-Tutorial-Beginner/docs/tutorial.md

 #### 1. Format Page

-The dashboard page has default size 16:9 (1920 x 1080).
-However, if our visualizations need more than default page size, we are able to adjust the page size based on our needs.
+The dashboard page has default aspect ration of 16:9 (1920 x 1080).
+However, if our visualizations require more space for our visualizations, we customize the page dimensions.

 Default size